 - Surgical malpractice

 - Treatment-related errors

-Nearly 30% of medical malpractice cases resulted in death.
+Nearly 30% of these cases resulted in death.
 Another 19% of all cases resulted in serious permanent injury.

-The value of a medical malpractice claim depends on highly unique factors.
+The value of your claim depends on highly unique factors.
 Each and every case is different.
 That’s why our lawyers devote our personal attention and resources to every client we represent.